paul-ollis/clippets/README.rst

 Status
 ======

 This is a *beta* software.
-I believe that it is useful and usable in its current
+It is defintetly useful and usable in its current
 form:

 - It performs its basic function and provides a user interface that is good enough to support productive use.
-- It has a fairly comprehensive test suite.
+- It has a pretty comprehensive test suite.
-- I hope that crashes should be rare (backup files are maintained to minimise the impact).
+- Crashes should be rare (backup files are maintained to minimise the impact).

 However:

-- It still needs more tests.
 - There are areas of mouse and keyboard support that beg improvement.
 - Some desirable features are obviously missing, such as:

   - There is no proper documentation beyound the built-in help.
   - It does not yet work on MacOS.
+(Pull requests gratefully received.)

 Getting started